f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

    -  .. image:: ../images/image13.png

+#.
 Create the respective Self IPs per the table above.

-   Self IP, VLAN 10:
+   -  Self IP, VLAN 10:

    -  .. image:: ../images/image14.png

-   Self IP, VLAN 20:
+   -  Self IP, VLAN 20:

    -  .. image:: ../images/image15.png

-   Self IP, HA VLAN 30:
+   -  Self IP, HA VLAN 30:

    -  .. image:: ../images/image16.png

-   View of the Self IP List after all Self IPs have been defined:
+   -  View of the Self IP List after all Self IPs have been defined:

    -  .. image:: ../images/image17.png

 #.
-You have completed lab 1 and should have network connectivity between the devices on all VLANs.
+You have completed this lab and should have network connectivity between the devices on all VLANs.